dSKUNKb/Hello-World/README.md

 With this new PC I've gotten heavily into PC gaming and been able to expand my homebrewing capabilities.
 #### Advancing My Knowledge..
 So it's 2021 now in this timeline and I've continued in my efforts of expanding my know-how.
 Since then, I've gotten into 3D-Printing and design as a COVID hobby and gained some familiarity with gcode (The code that both 3D-Printers and CNC Machines use) to allow me to edit what my 3D printer does both before and after prints.
 I've familiarized myself with both Delta and Cartesian 3D Printers.

+## Classes Cetifications and Courses Taken
+* CS50P 2022 Harvard Introduction to Python Class
+* A+ Certification 2014
+*